mazsa97/ak-intranet/README.md

 # Aranyklinika Intranet

+Useful links, informations etc. for our collegues on our private network only, built with angular.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.10.

-Useful links, informations etc. for our collegues on our private network only.

 ## Development server